Blusutils/desrv-pdk-example/README.md

 git clone https://github.com/Blusutils/desrv-pdk-example.git
 ```
 2. Replace reference to PDK from local DLL to downloaded with DESrv
-3. Edit namecpace, class names and values of ID and so on in `des-pdk-example/Class1.cs`
+3. Edit project file, namecpace, class names, values of ID and so on in `des-pdk-example/Class1.cs`
 4. Write your plugin
 5. Build project from VS or CLI:
 ```powershell